sjentsch/lsjDocs/_pages/Ch04_Descriptives_1.rst

 .. ----------------------------------------------------------------------------

 Let’s expand on that last part a little.
-One consequence is that there are systematic differences between the mean and the median when the histogram is asymmetric (skewed;
-see `Skew and kurtosis <Ch04_Descriptives_3.html#skew-and-kurtosis>`__).
+One consequence is that there are systematic differences between the mean and the median when the histogram is asymmetric (skewed; see :doc:`Skew and kurtosis <Ch04_Descriptives_3>`).
 This is illustrated in :numref:`fig-meanmedian`.
 Notice that the median (right hand side) is located closer to the “body” of the histogram, whereas the mean (left hand side) gets dragged towards the “tail” (where the extreme values are).
-To give a concrete example, suppose Bob (income
-$50,000), Kate (income $60,000) and Jane (income $65,000) are sitting at a table.
+To give a concrete example, suppose Bob (income $50,000), Kate (income $60,000) and Jane (income $65,000) are sitting at a table.
 The average income at the table is $58,333 and the median income is $60,000.
 Then Bill sits down with them (income $100,000,000).
 The average income has now jumped to $25,043,750 but the median rises only to $62,500.
 If you’re interested in looking at the overall income at the table the mean might be the right answer.
 But if you’re interested in what counts as a typical income at the table the median would be a better choice here.

 A real life example
 ~~~~~~~~~~~~~~~~~~~